Johnson & Johnson Innovation - JJDC

 Series B in 2022

-DocSpera is an integrated surgical coordination platform that enhances workflow efficiencies and patient care by streamlining synchronization across various sites and teams.
-Its proprietary technology automates pre-surgical coordination and facilitates real-time, secure case and image synchronization among surgeons, care teams, and device suppliers, utilizing electronic health record (EHR) data.
-The platform also provides real-time patient insights and operating room dashboards, enabling continuous monitoring of patients from the surgical decision point through recovery.
+DocSpera is an integrated surgical coordination platform that enhances synchronization across multiple sites and teams, ultimately improving workflow efficiencies and patient care.
+The company's proprietary platform automates pre-surgical coordination and facilitates real-time, secure synchronization of cases and images among key stakeholders, including surgeons, care teams, and device suppliers, utilizing electronic health record data.
+Additionally, DocSpera's intelligent surgical planning capabilities allow for continuous patient monitoring from the surgical decision phase through recovery, providing real-time insights and operating room dashboards to support physicians in their decision-making processes.
 Headquartered in Sunnyvale, California, DocSpera operates under Compliant Innovations Inc.

 V-Wave